Scroll to content

 Attendance and Lateness is monitored by:

-I am here to support you to get to school on time and every day.
+We are here to support you to get to school on time and every day.
 It is important for all children's learning to have good attendance.
 Please come and see me if there is anything I can help you with.

 Attendance is extremely important and is crucial to every child making progress and achieving.
 We expect, and the law states that children must attend school each day.
 Holidays, days out and appointments must not be taken in term time as every session a child misses impacts on their education and the school.

 Lateness is also a serious matter and we would ask you to ensure your child is at school on time.
 It is also important to collect your child on time at 3:15pm.
 Action will be taken on all absences and lates in line with policy.
-Penalty Notices will be applied for and may be issued for unauthorised absences over 8 sessions (4 days).
+Penalty Notices will be applied for and may be issued for unauthorised absences over 10 sessions (5 days).

 When your child is absent